Rick-ux993/Movie-Recommendation-app/README.md

 # Movie-Recommendation-app
-A simple, handy movie recommendation app that suggests movies based on your mood, it also shows dating and overview of the movie.
+A simple, handy movie recommendation app that suggests movies based on your mood, it also shows rating and overview of the movie.